 Runes and language

 The first language of the runes (elder futhark) is still somewhat of a mystery, since we can’t be 100% sure exactly how it sounded like.
 Proto-Norse (a form of a Proto-Germanic language) is the foundation for what the Nordic languages would become later on.

-The first runes to be found were found on a small comb in Denmark.
+The first runes to be found before the year 2021, were found on a small comb in Denmark.
 It is known as the Vimose Comb and has been dated back to around the year 160 AD.

 The runic inscription has been translated to the word “harja”, which could refer to the comb’s owner.
 It has also been theorised to mean “warrior”.
 The word “harja” has also been found carved on a runestone in Sweden (Sö 32), this stone dates back to around the 5th century.

 Even though the earliest finds of this language are from the 2nd century, we can assume that the runes are much older, since the first finds show a defined way and an awareness of using these characters.

 Earliest carved runes found on a comb from Denmark around 160 AD